twhume/twhume.github.io/_posts/2021-04-24-ensembles.md

 1. With dataset sizes of 200, 500, 1000 and 10000 examples from the MNIST set, all trained for a single epoch.
 I also ran a test with a completely untrained network that had seen no data at all, to act as a baseline.
 2. For a dataset of 200 examples, I tried training for 1, 10, and 100 epochs.

-It’s worth reiterating: these are very small training data sets (even 10,000 is 1/6th of the MNIST data set).
+It’s worth reiterating: these are **very** small training data sets (even 10,000 is 1/6th of the MNIST data set).

 I expected to see increased performance from larger data sets, and from more training done on the same data set, but I had no intuition over how far I could go (I assumed a ceiling of 0.98, given this is where a well-trained version of the MXNet model got to).

 I hoped to see increased performance from larger ensembles I had no intuition about how far this could go.

-I expected the untrained model to remain at 0.1 accuracy no matter how large the ensemble, on the basis that it could not have learned anything about the data set.
+I expected the untrained model to remain at 0.1 accuracy no matter how large the ensemble, on the basis that it could not have learned anything about the data set, so its guesses would be effectively random.

 ### Results